styleguidist/react-styleguidist/Contributing.md

 - Don’t commit generated files: compiled from Stylus CSS, minified JavaScript, etc.
 - Don’t change version number and change log.
 - Install [EditorConfig](http://editorconfig.org/) plugin for your code editor.
-- Feel free to [ask me](http://sapegin.me) anything you need.
+- Feel free to [ask me](https://gitter.im/styleguidist/styleguidist) anything you need.

 ## Development workflow

-Yarn is recommened but you can use npm too.
+Yarn is recommended but you can use npm too.

 Install dependencies first: